Douglas MacArthur: Later life

-In August 1962, MacArthur returned to Washington, D.C. to receive a special honor from a joint session of Congress called the Thanks of Congress.
+In August 1962, MacArthur returned to Washington, D.C., to receive a special honor from a joint session of Congress called the Thanks of Congress.
 Congress unanimously passed a special resolution to give him this award.
 This was his first trip to Congress since April 1951 after he was relieved.
-He received an engrossed copy of the resolution that honored him for his military leadership during and following World War II and also "for his many years of effort to strengthen the ties between the Philippines and the United States.".
+He received an engrossed copy of the resolution that honored him for his military leadership during and following World War II and also "for his many years of effort to strengthen the ties between the Philippines and the United States".
 This honor is unique in that it dates back to the American Revolutionary War and has rarely been given to anybody after the Civil War.
 Two months later MacArthur was awarded the Congressional Gold Medal that honored his "gallant service to his country".

-In 1963, President Kennedy asked MacArthur to help mediate a dispute between the National Collegiate Athletic Association and the Amateur Athletic Union over control of amateur sports in the country.
+In 1963, President Kennedy asked MacArthur to help mediate a dispute between the National Collegiate Athletic Association and the Amateur Athletic Union over control of track sports in the country.
 The dispute threatened to derail the participation of the United States in the 1964 Summer Olympics.
 His presence helped to broker a deal, and participation in the games went on as planned.